joakimremler/YRGO_docker/README.md

 ## 5. Run our new image.

-Now we have created our new image and we are ready to run it.
+Now we have build our new image and we are ready to run it.

-    $ docker run kalleanka/hello bash
+    $ docker run kalleanka/htop bash

 ---